TanujaSeervi/Analysis-and-explore-the-effect-of-the-Covid-19-pandemic-on-the-Tokyo-Olympics-2020/README.md

 # DMP
 Title: Impact of Covid-19 on the Countries’ Performance during the Tokyo Summer Olympics 2020

-Used languages and tool: MySQL, Python(Pandas, Numpy, Matplotlib, regex), Jupyter Notebook
+Used languages and tool:
+### "MySQL, Python(Pandas, Numpy, Matplotlib, regex), Jupyter Notebook"

 # Introduction: